 10 Criteria for Choosing Diverse Texts for Your Classroom

 This cultural competency continuum is the same image that my district uses in our cultural responsiveness professional developments each fall.
 As the district strives to reach proficiency, keeping in mind misconceptions about the reason why we put these diverse texts in our classrooms in the first place is an excellent reminder of the purpose of the work.
 Jennifer Gonzalez from Cult of Pedagogy discusses the first misconception of culturally responsive teaching in that people think it is synonymous with multicultural education and social justice work.
-In summation, the reason why we put diverse texts in our classroom in order to be more responsive is that it helps our individual students meet their "learning capacity" as stated by Zaretta Hammond.
-Each student needs to see themselves represented in texts and needs to also see themselves not represented in texts to become more aware learners.
+In summation, the reason why we put diverse texts in our classroom in order to be more responsive is that it helps our individual students meet their "learning capacity" as stated by Zaretta Hammond in Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students.
+Each student needs to see themselves represented in texts and needs to also see themselves not represented in texts to become more aware and competent learners.

-Before the work began, everyone read the article from Teaching for Change entitled "Guide for Selecting Anti-Bias Children's Books."
+When selecting diverse texts for the classroom, a good article to start with is Teaching for Change entitled "Guide for Selecting Anti-Bias Children's Books."
 This article provides an excellent summary on how to avoid stereotyping and examine characters engaging in change.
-After reading this article, I have come up with my own personal checklist that contains 10-point criteria when it comes to reviewing these books that I wanted to share with my fellow teachers looking to revise their curriculums and add more diverse texts to their shelves.
+After reading this article and doing my own reading, I have come up with my own personal checklist that contains 10-point criteria when it comes to reviewing these books that I wanted to share with my fellow teachers looking to revise their curriculums and add more diverse texts to their shelves.

 All authors are able to write about diversity.
 Many misconceptions stem from the idea of infusing our shelves with diverse literature and banning white authors from shelves.
 This is not the case.
 Instead, the focus is on including diverse authors as much as other authors and looking at the experiences that our white authors are presenting in their texts.
 It is invaluable to present insider perspective.
 Each year I have the same conversation with students, "Can female authors capture male perspectives in the text?"
 The short answer is yes.